shanedjones/cartoon-annotation-tool/AUTHENTICATION.md

 3. **Login with Admin Credentials**
    - Email: admin@example.com
    - Password: password123
+   - After login, you will be redirected to the inbox page

 4. **Register a New User**
    - Navigate to http://localhost:3000/auth/register